-Includes only those who received 'Informal assistance only'.
-Formal assistance only' or some combination of informal and formal assistance for those core activities in which assistance was needed and received.
-The 'no assistance' category includes those who received no assistance for all core activities in which assistance was needed. (c) (p) (g)
+Includes only those who received 'Informal assistance only,' Formal assistance only' or some combination of informal and formal assistance for those one activities in which assistance was needed and received.
+The 'no assistance' category includes those who received no assistance for all core activities in which assistance was needed. © © ©

-Includes only those who received 'Informal assistance only, 'Formal assistance only' or some combination of informal and formal for those non-core activities in which assistance was needed and received.
-The 'no assistance' category includes those who received no assistance for all non-core activities in which assistance was needed. Ø
+Includes only those who received 'Informal assistance only,' Formal assistance only,' Formal assistance only,' Formal and formal and formal and formal for those non-core activities in which assistance was needed and received.
+The 'no assistance' category includes those who received no assistance for all non-core activities in which assistance was needed.
+(0

-Includes only those who received 'Informal assistance only'.
-Formal assistance only' or some combination of informal and formal assistance for all activities in which assistance was needed and received.
-The 'no assistance' category includes those who received no assistance for all activities in which assistance was needed and received. (e)
+Includes only those who received 'Informal assistance only,' Formal assistance only,' Formal assistance only, or some combination of informal and formal assistance for all activities in which assistance was needed and received.
+The 'no assistance' category includes those who received no assistance for all activities in which assistance was needed. (e)